 Buying a smartphone outright can be cheaper than buying it on a plan in the long run, but what generally makes it cheaper to buy a phone outright is that you’re not locked to a plan from the same mobile phone provider.
 Often postpaid phone plans that you bundle with a new smartphone are more expensive, and you can generally get great value at a cheaper price from a SIM-only phone plan from smaller telcos.

-Excluding the phone plan costs that you sign up to if you choose a phone-on-a-plan, there is little difference in the overall price of a smartphone whether you buy it outright or on a plan.
+Excluding the phone plan costs that you sign up to if you choose a phone-on-a-plan, there is little difference in the overall price of the smartphone itself whether you buy it outright or on a plan.

 Is it cheaper to buy an iPhone outright or on a plan?

-If you were looking to buy the 64GB iPhone 11 outright, here is what you would pay outright (from the Apple store) compared to buying an iPhone 11 on a plan:
+If you were looking to buy the 128GB iPhone 15 outright, here is what you would pay outright (from the Apple store) compared to buying an iPhone 14 on a plan:

 Apple also offers financing over 24 months with 0% interest (telcos also offer 0% interest).
 However, you’ll need to be on an eligible credit card for access to the 0% interest fee, making this payment plan option more complicated than buying as a phone on a plan from a telco.